helloecho12345/CV/README.md

 **Integrating Medicine and Public Health, University of California, San Francisco (UCSF)** _Research Associate_

-- Research support on various health initiatves throughout the state of California
+- Research support on various health initiatives throughout the state of California

 ## Education